EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/ensomap/tutorial_ensomap.rst

 Unfold the respective entry in the **Data sources** panel to explore some metadata of the image.
 The image contains 126 bands and 828 x 829 pixels with a spatial resolution of 5m.

 To display the scene: right click on the raster layer in the **Data sources** panel, select :menuselection:`open in new map` and chose one of the display options.
 The EnMAP-Box offers a range of pre-configured visualization options, but you can also define your own combination of bands.
 You may need to improve the contrast of the image for example through the mean standard deviation option.
-This can be done by right-clicking on :menuselection: `Layer properties > Symbology > Min/Max > mean standard deviation`.
+This can be done in the **Data view** panel by right-clicking on :menuselection:`Layer properties > Symbology > Min/Max > mean standard deviation`.

 .. image:: img/fig5.png
     :width: 800px